 But when a new dog owner sees the fluffy face of a Husky puppy with his cute little barks and goofy behavior, they're not thinking about any of those things.
 They don't realize the challenges of owning a Husky until it's too late.

 Husky Rescue WA had taken in over 70 dogs in two years.
 From October 2014 to May 2017, they saw 110 Huskies and Malamutes given up and sent to the shelter.
 Many of the dogs have medical conditions, and without homes, their futures were bleak.
 A five-month-old Husky puppy named Hali was given up by her owners and only had a few months to live without an expensive kidney surgery.

 Hali's story is only one of hundreds.
 Every abandoned Husky started life with the possibility of having a loving home.
 Whether their natural personality is an unwanted surprise or they're given up for medical reasons, Husky abandonment is turning into an epidemic.

 Husky Rescue WA and other shelters and dog lovers across the globe encourage new owners to do their homework about the breed before making their decision.
 Many dogs suffer extreme emotional distress after having their happy endings stolen from them, and their chances of being adopted again are never guaranteed.

 Huskies can be challenging, but with the right owner who is willing to provide the attention they need, those challenges lead to rewarding relationships.

 Are you a Husky owner?
-Let us know in the comments.
+Tell us on the Wide Open Pets Facebook page!